 Injected malicious executable in process memory

-Fileless attack detection generates detailed security alerts containing the descriptions with additional process metadata, such as network activity.
-This accelerates alert triage, correlation, and downstream response time.
-This approach complements event based EDR solutions, and provides increased detection coverage.
+Fileless attack detection generates detailed security alerts that include descriptions with process metadata such as network activity.
+These details accelerate alert triage, correlation, and downstream response time.
+This approach complements event-based EDR solutions, and provides increased detection coverage.

 For details of the fileless attack detection alerts, see the Reference table of alerts.

 Linux auditd alerts and Log Analytics agent integration (Linux only) - The auditd system consists of a kernel-level subsystem, which is responsible for monitoring system calls.
 It filters them by a specified rule set, and writes messages for them to a socket.
 Security Center integrates functionalities from the auditd package within the Log Analytics agent.
 This integration enables collection of auditd events in all supported Linux distributions, without any prerequisites.

 Log Analytics agent for Linux collects auditd records and enriches and aggregates them into events.
 Security Center continuously adds new analytics that use Linux signals to detect malicious behaviors on cloud and on-premises Linux machines.
 Similar to Windows capabilities, these analytics span across suspicious processes, dubious sign-in attempts, kernel module loading, and other activities.
 These activities can indicate a machine is either under attack or has been breached.